noampetrank/Ubuntu-Setup-Scripts/README.md

 5.6.1.
 In that same page press the checkbox at the bottom that says "Show Package Details"
 5.6.2.
 Now you can install older build tools versions.
 Install 24.0.1, 25.0.2 and 25.0.3
 5.7.
 Press OK, accept, and wait for the long download to finish
 5.8.
-Open any project, and under the tools menu, press the button to create a desktop shortcut for android studio
+Open BugatoneAudioServerService (`~/Bugatone-Space/projects/android_apps/BugatoneAudioServerService`), and under the tools menu, press the button to create a desktop shortcut for android studio
 5.9.
 Go to File -> Project Structure and set the Android NDK location to where we downloaded it (`/opt/android-ndk-r11c`)
 6. Make sure you can compile BugatoneAudioServerService in android studio